Home

 Cardiovascular technologists and technicians spend a lot of time walking and standing.
 Heavy lifting may be involved to move equipment or transfer patients.
 Those who work in catheterization laboratories may face stressful working conditions because they are in close contact with patients with serious heart ailments.
 For example, some patients may encounter complications that have life-or-death implications.

 A basic EKG technician may only receive a brief training period with some didactic learning while on the job.
-Most other technicians require a certificate or an associates degree from an accredited vocational school or college.
-Cardiovascular technologists frequently have a bachelors degree or the equivalent.
+Most other technicians require a certificate or an associate’s degree from an accredited vocational school or college.
+Cardiovascular technologists frequently have a bachelor’s degree or the equivalent.

-The majority of the states require some type of licensing or registration.
-The usual method to obtain this is:
+states require some type of licensing or registration.
+The usual method to

-1) Possess the amount of training and/or a degree from an accredited school
+1) Possess the amount of training and/or a degree from an accredited

 2) Apply for licensure/registration in the state you wish to practice in.